bb-Ricardo/fritzinfluxdb/README.md

 docker build -t fritzinfluxdb .
 ```

-Copy the config from the [example](default.ini) to ```my-frtizinfluxdb.ini``` and edit
+Copy the config from the [example](default.ini) to ```my-fritzinfluxdb.ini``` and edit
 the settings.

 Now you should be able to run the image with following command
 ```
-docker run -d -v /PATH/TO/my-frtizinfluxdb.ini:/app/frtizinfluxdb.ini --name fritzinfluxdb fritzinfluxdb
+docker run -d -v /PATH/TO/my-fritzinfluxdb.ini:/app/fritzinfluxdb.ini --name fritzinfluxdb fritzinfluxdb
 ```

 If you're running the influxdb in a docker on the same host you need to add `--link` to the run command.